SteelCompendium/data-md-dse/Bestiary/Monsters/Lord Syuul/Statblocks/Lord Syuul.md

 reason: 4
 intuition: 4
 presence: 3
-traits:
+features:
+  - type: feature
+    feature_type: trait
-  - name: Solo Monster
+    name: Solo Monster
+    icon: ☠️
     effects:
+      - name: End Effect
-      - effect: At the end of each of his turns, Lord Syuul can take 10 damage to end one effect on him that can be ended by a saving throw.
+        effect: At the end of each of his turns, Lord Syuul can take 10 damage to end one effect on him that can be ended by a saving throw.
 This damage can't be reduced in any way.
-        name: End Effect
+      - name: Solo Turns
-      - effect: Lord Syuul can take two turns each round.
+        effect: Lord Syuul can take two turns each round.
 He can't take turns consecutively.
-        name: Solo Turns
-  - name: Mind Over Manners
-    effects:
-      - effect: Whenever Lord Syuul uses a psionic ability, he can do so as if he were in the space of any creature within his line of effect who he has observed using a psionic ability.
-abilities:
+  - type: feature
+    feature_type: ability
-  - name: Tentacle Grab
+    name: Tentacle Grab
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 2
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 4
-        t1: 11 damage; A < 2 grabbed
+        tier1: 11 damage; A < 2 grabbed
-        t2: 17 damage; A < 3 grabbed
+        tier2: 17 damage; A < 3 grabbed
-        t3: 20 damage; A < 4 grabbed
+        tier3: 20 damage; A < 4 grabbed
+      - cost: 2 Malice
-      - effect: The distance of this ability increases to melee 10.
+        effect: The distance of this ability increases to melee 10.
 Each target grabbed by Lord Syuul is pulled up to 10 squares.
-        cost: 2 Malice
+  - type: feature
+    feature_type: ability
-  - name: Dampening Grenade
+    name: Dampening Grenade
     icon: 🔳
     keywords:
       - Area
       - Psionic
       - Ranged
-    type: Main action
+    usage: Main action
     distance: 2 cube within 5
     target: Each enemy in the area
     effects:
       - roll: Power Roll + 4
-        t1: 6 damage; the effect ends after 2 turns
+        tier1: 6 damage; the effect ends after 2 turns
-        t2: 10 damage; the effect ends at the end of Lord Syuul's next turn
+        tier2: 10 damage; the effect ends at the end of Lord Syuul's next turn
-        t3: 13 damage; the effect lasts until the end of the encounter
+        tier3: 13 damage; the effect lasts until the end of the encounter
+      - name: Effect
-      - effect: Any supernatural ability used by a creature in the area has a double bane.
+        effect: Any supernatural ability used by a creature in the area has a double bane.
 All reactive tests made against magic or psionic effects in the area have a double edge.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Mind Blown
+    name: Mind Blown
     icon: 🗡
     cost: 7 Malice
     keywords:
       - Melee
       - Psionic
       - Strike
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One grabbed enemy
     effects:
       - roll: Power Roll + 4
-        t1: 12 damage
+        tier1: 12 damage
-        t2: 20 damage
+        tier2: 20 damage
-        t3: 24 damage
+        tier3: 24 damage
+      - name: Effect
-      - effect: If this action reduces the target to 0 Stamina and they have a brain, their brain explodes, instantly killing them.
+        effect: If this action reduces the target to 0 Stamina and they have a brain, their brain explodes, instantly killing them.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: You Come With Me
+    name: You Come With Me
     icon: 👤
     keywords:
       - Psionic
-    type: Maneuver
+    usage: Maneuver
     distance: Self
     target: Self
     effects:
       - effect: Lord Syuul can teleport up to 5 squares along with each creature and object he has grabbed.
 He can release grabbed creatures and objects before or after teleporting
+  - type: feature
+    feature_type: ability
-  - name: Adaptability
+    name: Adaptability
     icon: ❗️
     keywords:
       - Psionic
-    type: Triggered action
+    usage: Triggered action
     distance: Self
     target: Self
     trigger: Lord Syuul takes damage that has a damage type.
     effects:
+      - name: Effect
-      - effect: Until the start of his next turn, Lord Syuul gains immunity 5 to the triggering damage type.
+        effect: Until the start of his next turn, Lord Syuul gains immunity 5 to the triggering damage type.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Mind Over Manners
+    icon: ⭐️
+    effects:
+      - effect: Whenever Lord Syuul uses a psionic ability, he can do so as if he were in the space of any creature within his line of effect who he has observed using a psionic ability.
+  - type: feature
+    feature_type: ability
-  - name: See Only Me
+    name: See Only Me
     icon: ☠️
-    cost: Villain Action 1
+    ability_type: Villain Action 1
     keywords:
       - Area
       - Psionic
-    type: "-"
+    usage: "-"
     distance: 10 burst
     target: Each enemy in the area
     effects:
       - name: Effect
         effect: Each target makes an **Intuition test**.
-        t1: 16 psychic damage; the target has no line of effect to any creture except Lord Syuul, and takes a bane on strikes targeting Lord Syuul (save ends)
+        tier1: 16 psychic damage; the target has no line of effect to any creture except Lord Syuul, and takes a bane on strikes targeting Lord Syuul (save ends)
-        t2: 13 psychic damage; the target has no line of effect to any creature except Lord Syuul (save ends)
+        tier2: 13 psychic damage; the target has no line of effect to any creature except Lord Syuul (save ends)
-        t3: 7 psychic damage
+        tier3: 7 psychic damage
+  - type: feature
+    feature_type: ability
-  - name: Phantom Pain
+    name: Phantom Pain
     icon: ☠️
-    cost: Villain Action 2
+    ability_type: Villain Action 2
     keywords:
       - Psionic
-    type: "-"
+    usage: "-"
     distance: Self
     target: Self
     effects:
+      - name: Effect
-      - effect: Lord Syuul becomes invisible, can teleport up to 10 squares, and projects an illusory double within 10 squares.
+        effect: Lord Syuul becomes invisible, can teleport up to 10 squares, and projects an illusory double within 10 squares.
 The double can't move or act, but Lord Syuul can use psionic abilities as if he were in its square.
 Whenever a creature touches or damages the double with a melee strike, they take 10 psychic damage.
 If Lord Syuul takes damage, his invisibility ends and the double disappears.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Mindshatter
+    name: Mindshatter
     icon: ☠️
-    cost: Villain Action 3
+    ability_type: Villain Action 3
     keywords:
       - Area
       - Psionic
-    type: "-"
+    usage: "-"
     distance: 5 burst
     target: Each creature in the area
     effects:
       - roll: Power Roll + 4
-        t1: 7 psychic damage
+        tier1: 7 psychic damage
-        t2: 13 psychic damage
+        tier2: 13 psychic damage
-        t3: 16 psychic damage
+        tier3: 16 psychic damage
+      - name: Effect
-      - effect: Until the end of the encounter, each target has damage weakness 3.
+        effect: Until the end of the encounter, each target has damage weakness 3.
-        name: Effect
 ~~~